mapbox/ecs-watchbot/CONTRIBUTING.md

 Have a feature request or found a bug in Watchbot processing?
 Please open an Issue.
 You're also welcome to propose a fix by submitting a pull request.
 A member of the [**@mapbox/platform**](https://github.com/orgs/mapbox/teams/platform) team will review your PR.

+## Publishing a test version
+The following steps outlines steps a member from Platform

+*

 ## Publishing a new version

 The following outlines instructions Mapbox team members should follow to publish a new version of watchbot